AaltoSciComp/scicomp-docs/aalto/llm-web-apis.rst

 All models support the OpenAI-compatible chat/completions API, so most existing OpenAI client libraries work without changes.
 If you want to request new models, please email ``rse@aalto.fi``.
 Please note that only models smaller than 45GB can be used in the current hardware we have.
+Model loading can take quite some time since the data is not as closely connected to the machines of the local kubernetes cluster.
+If you are unsure which one to pick as a start, pick "RedHatAI/gemma-4-31B-it-FP8-Dynamic".

 Python quickstart